ashleyblawas/ashleyblawas.github.io/_projects/6_project.md

 category: fun
 ---

 The Marine Mammal Acoustics and Spatial Ecology (MAPS) project was funded by BOEM and led by Drs.
 Doug Nowacek (Duke) and Ann Pabst (UNCW).
-The project had four components whose outputs are summarized in the <a href="assets/pdf/BOEM MAPS Report 2023.pdf">final project report</a>:
+The project had four components whose outputs are summarized in the <a href="https://github.com/ashleyblawas/ashleyblawas.github.io/blob/master/assets/pdf/BOEM%20MAPS%20Report%202023.pdf">final project report</a>:

 (1) Visual and passive acoustic monitoring (PAM) of cetaceans across a section of the Mid-Atlantic Outer Continental Shelf (OCS)
 (2) Improvements to opensource tag visualization software